karlstolley/wsi/syllabus/_projects/project-01.md

   - action: Post draft deliverables to Basecamp.
     description: "Your draft post should include:"
     details:
+      - >
+        Draft ideas of your Problem, Appetite, Solution, along with any clear Rabbit Holes and No Goes
-      -
+      - >
+        Fat-marker sketches, diagrams, and illustrations
     deadline: 2020-01-19
   - action: Post final deliverables to Basecamp.
-    description: Thing one.
+    description: "Your final-deliverable post must include:"
     details:
-      -
+      - >
+        A written pitch, illustrated with fat-marker diagrams and sketches, outlining Problem, Appetite, Solution, Rabbit Holes, and No Goes.
     deadline: *deadline
 ---

-For this project, you will apply the techniques and advice in [<cite>Shape Up</cite>](https://basecamp.com/shapeup) to shape and pitch a web system that integrates with other systems that are part of a business, governmental, or non-profit organization.
+For this project, you will apply the approach and techniques outlined in [<cite>Shape Up</cite>](https://basecamp.com/shapeup) to shape and pitch a web system that integrates with other systems that are part of a business, governmental, or non-profit organization.
 In other words, what you’re shaping is **not** a complete, self-contained application (Facebook, for a bad example) but a